PokeAPI/pokeapi/pokemon_v2/README.md

 		}
 	}],
 	"effect_entries": [{
-		"effect": "This PokÃ©mon's damaging moves have a 10% chance to make the target [flinch]{mechanic:flinch} with each hit if they do not already cause flinching as a secondary effect.\n\nThis ability does not stack with a held item.\n\nOverworld: The wild encounter rate is halved while this PokÃ©mon is first in the party.", "short_effect": "Has a 10% chance of making target PokÃ©mon [flinch]{mechanic:flinch} with each hit.", "language": {
+		"effect": "This Pokémon's damaging moves have a 10% chance to make the target [flinch]{mechanic:flinch} with each hit if they do not already cause flinching as a secondary effect.\n\nThis ability does not stack with a held item.\n\nOverworld: The wild encounter rate is halved while this Pokémon is first in the party.", "short_effect": "Has a 10% chance of making target Pokémon [flinch]{mechanic:flinch} with each hit.", "language": {
 			"name": "en",
 			"url": "http://pokeapi.co/api/v2/language/9/"